cartermp/dnx-apps/app-using-dnx/Writeup.md

 blah blah some intro

+## What do I do if I want to target .NET Core?

+The first step is to decide on the *version* of .NET Core you need to target.
+[This document](https://github.com/davidfowl/aspnetvnextwebapiapp/blob/master/Generations.md) outlines everything you need to know, in-depth, about what each .NET Core target means.

+The distilled version is this:

+1. Pick any one of `dotnet51`, `dotnet52`, `dotnet53`, `dotnet54`, or `dotnet55` if you don't care about sharing code which can also run on .NET Framework.

+// TODO add more

 ## How do I target .NET Core and .NET Framework?

 To target specific versions of .NET Framework, add the relevant Target Framework Moniker, such as `net45` to your `project.json` file.
 Below is a sample `project.json` file which targets .NET 4.0, .NET 4.5, and .NET Core.